-(Part 32 of 36 in Study inspired by Pakour & Art du Déplacement by V. Thibault)
+(Part 32 of 37 in series, Study inspired by Pakour & Art du Déplacement by V. Thibault)

 The idea of selecting three words is an amazing tool.
 A few years back, Yann Hnautra spent significant time traveling in the United States teaching, but also trying to get a sense of what Art du Déplacement meant there, to those people practicing.
 Off to the side, at most of the events, someone (who was not Yann) took little cell phone videos where people were asked a series of questions.
 The idea was that he would be able to watch the videos to get a different viewpoint than he would when running events and training with people; Little moments of private candor as it were.